shibampokerail/Herdless/README.md

-# Herdless: A High-Performance Agent-Based Modeling Engine
+# Diffusioin Ceiling in High-Performance Agent-Based Modeling

-`Herdless` is not just a simulation, but a scalable, high-performance computational framework for modeling information cascades in complex networks.
+This is not just a simulation, but a scalable, high-performance computational framework for modeling information cascades in complex networks.
 This project tackles core computer science challenges in algorithmic efficiency, software architecture, and data-driven modeling to build a robust tool for studying emergent social phenomena.

 The engine's architecture is designed to overcome the limitations of traditional models by integrating a **hybrid Python/C++ simulation core**, **procedural network generation**, an **object-oriented agent hierarchy**, and a **rigorous data-driven calibration pipeline**.
 It demonstrates how computational techniques can be applied to derive causal insights from complex systems.